Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Stochastic Numerical Methods

-This is useful since the stabalizations constructed are orthogonal to the tangent directions of the surface and would only effect mobility responses in the dynamics of the particles in the directions normal to the surface.
-As a consequence, we can generate the needed tangential stochastic forces using $\mb{h} = \wp \tilde{\mb{h}}^n$ where $\tilde{\mb{h}}^n = Q(\mb{X}^n) \bs{\xi}^n$ with $\bs{\xi}^n$ a Gaussian vector with independent components having mean zero and variance one.
-The $\wp$ here denotes projection of the stochastic driving vector $\tilde{\mb{h}}^n$ to the tangent space of the surface.
-In this manner, we obtain the needed stochastic terms to account for the thermal fluctuations in the drift-diffusion dynamics on the surface for the microstructures.
+Our introduced stabilizations are constructed orthogonal to the tangent directions of the surface.
+As a result, this only modifies the mobility responses in the directions normal to the surface and preserves the microstructure drift-diffusion dynamics in the tangential directions.
+We generate the tangential stochastic forces using $\mb{h} = \wp \tilde{\mb{h}}^n$, where $\tilde{\mb{h}}^n = Q(\mb{X}^n) \bs{\xi}^n$.
+The $\bs{\xi}^n$ are Gaussian vectors with independent components having mean zero and variance one.
+The $\wp$ denotes projection of the stochastic vector $\tilde{\mb{h}}^n$ to the tangent space of the surface.
+This allows us to generate the stochastic terms for the thermal fluctuations in the surface drift-diffusion dynamics of the microstructures.